Martin Wows NAMM 2020 with the Ultramodern SC-13E

 “Not your grandad’s Martin, the SC-13E is an ultramodern acoustic-electric guitar of tremendous versatility and unmatched ergonomic ease.
-Its advanced shape and cutting-edge technology achieve an effortless playability that is ideal for extended playing sessions, and its innovative shape and bracing create a satisfying tonal balance that is good for countless musical styles.”
+Its advanced shape and cutting-edge technology achieve an effortless playability that is ideal for lengthy practice and performance sessions, while creating a satisfying tonal balance that is good for countless musical styles.”

 At three o’clock today, Pacific Standard Time, C. F. Martin & Co. unveiled to the public the SC-13E, featuring the first new Martin-invented body shape in 86 years.
 With its advanced asymmetrical S size, deep angular Cutaway, and the attractive updated Style 13 appointments, this revolutionary acoustic-Electric marvel met with unprecedented praise from all quarters of the guitar-playing world.

-While other recent models have bodies that were inspired by older designs reaching back to the 1930s, Martin’s S body size is the basis for a truly original, ultramodern twenty-first century acoustic guitar with the versatile playability of an electric guitar.
-It is paired to a fast, comfortable neck with access to the entire fretboard, thanks to its incredible new technology that eliminates the heel from the fast, shapely neck, making available the entire fretboard while providing exceptional ergonomic comfort.
+Where other recent models have bodies that were inspired by older designs reaching back to the 1930s, the Martin-invented S body size is the basis for a truly original, ultramodern twenty-first century acoustic guitar.
+Its incredible new technology eliminates the heel from the fast, shapely neck, making available the entire fretboard while providing exceptional ergonomic comfort.

-Martin has introduced this new body size in Style 13, with a price point accessible to any working musician, and construction features that achieve pleasing unplugged tone while helping reduce the sort of high-volume amplification issues inherent in most acoustic guitars.
+Martin has introduced this new body size in Style 13, at a price point accessible to any working musician.
 Its stunning good looks include Celestial blue inlay as part of the top trim, the avant-garde Aperture sound hole rosette, and the matching bullseye position marker at the 12th fret, as well as some seriously gorgeous tonewoods.

 New Martin for the New Decade

 Fred Greene, Martin’s Vice President of Product Management, wanted an asymmetrical production model for some time now.
-According to various Martin insiders, the development team explored fresh concepts and back burner experiments that had simmered in the R&D department for years before arriving at the exciting final version released to the general public.
+The development team explored fresh concepts and back burner experiments that had simmered in the R&D department for years before arriving at the exciting final version released to the general public.

-The S could also stand for the Serious versatility that will earn many fans among rock and jazz players who wish to perform on an acoustic guitar without compromising their technique and style.
-A broader spectrum of guitarists will embrace its comfy contours, which are unique from all other Martin body sizes or anyone else’s body sizes for that matter.
+The S could also stand for Serious, as in the serious versatility that will earn many fans among rock and jazz players who wish to perform on an acoustic guitar without compromising their technique and style.
+A broader spectrum of guitarists will embrace this model’s comfy contours, which are unique from all other Martin body sizes or anyone else’s body sizes for that matter.
 It feels right at home in the lap, resting on either knee.
-And it’s superbly conducive to playing standing up, with a strap button installed on the bass shoulder, so the hand remains unhindered in the upper frets.
-The many Martin firsts making up the SC-13E can be seen from stem to stern and everywhere in between.
-Others are hidden inside.
+And it’s superbly suited for playing standing up, with a strap button installed on the bass-side shoulder, so the hand remains unhindered in the upper frets.

 The basic shape came together rather quickly during the evolution of this new Martin model.
 It was the details surrounding the bracing and neck that took a lot of experimentation.